KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FSAPI by MarcLandis](https://github.com/MarcLandis/MMM-FSAPI)

+1. `Recommendation: dependabot.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: Found `"needle"` in file `node_helper.js`: Replace it with built-in fetch.
+2. Recommendation: Found `"needle"` in file `node_helper.js`: Replace it with built-in fetch.
-2. Recommendation: Found `"needle"` in file `package.json`: Replace it with built-in fetch.
+3. Recommendation: Found `"needle"` in file `package.json`: Replace it with built-in fetch.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-4. Information: There are updates for 1 dependencie(s):
-   - @xmldom/xmldom  ^0.9.7  →  ^0.9.8

 ### [MMM-FTP-image by jboucly](https://github.com/jboucly/MMM-FTP-image)